ziap/maze-solver/readme.md

 .venv/bin/python main.py
 ```

-**Note:** Numba's first-time compilation can be slow (up to a few seconds).
-So make sure to warm up if you're going to benchmark this program.
+**Note:** Numba's first-time compilation is slow and can cause freezing.
+However, it is impossible to render everything in an acceptable framerate without it as we're using Python.

+## Improvements

+- Use maze generation algorithm on a Delaunay triangulation of a set of random points
+- Make algorithm work with tree of triangles (still use BFS + DP)
+- Switch to a statically typed, compiled programming language and OpenGL

 ## License